istareatscreens/MychIO/README.md

 - True if the device has started the reading loop succesfully
 - False if the device could not re-establish the device reading loop (Should call ReConnect)

+### IsConnected

+Checks if device port is open and can start reading

 ```C#
 public bool IsConnected(DeviceClassification deviceClassification)
 ```

 - True if device is connected and not ready to read
 - False if device is not connected and not ready to read

+### Reconnect

+If called this will recreate the device as if you are calling `AddTouchDevice`, `AddButtonRing`, etc methods, it will also start reading automatically so no need to call StartReading().
+Only to be used as a last ditch effort before just Destorying and recreating the IOManager.
+If there is a hard exception in this method it will throw a IOEventType.ReconnectionError Event

 ```C#
 public bool ReConnect(DeviceClassification deviceClassification)